Skip to Main Content

 8. Until your cat is completely dry keep them in a warm area.

-Your senior cat's bathing frequency depends on their individual requirements, which your primary care veterinarian can advise.
+Your senior cat's bathing frequency depends on their individual requirements, which your care veterinarian can advise.
 In general, long-haired cats benefit from a monthly bath, while short-haired cats or seniors only need bathing when they are soiled or have an unpleasant odor to prevent infections.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.